jraby/1brc/README.md

 - Inlining can be key to performance.
   One can verify why a function is not inlined by passing `-gcflags="-m=2"` to `go test` or `go build`.
   Fiddling with the functions to get their complexity budget to fit under the limit (80 as of go 1.24) is tricky.
+- parallel file reading with mmap is FAST.
+But calling munmap on 13gb of data at once takes 230ms, so I guess that's a thing to keep in mind when mmaping big files.
+  - calling `madvise(..., MADV_DONTNEED)` when done with the pages lets the kernel start the cleanup early.
 - set `/sys/devices/system/cpu/cpu*/cpufreq/scaling_governor` to `performance` when testing for more uniform results.
 - when working with a 13gb dataset, make sure firefox is not taking 20gb of ram on a 32gb machine or performance is going to be suboptimal.
   (aka monitor pagecache hit ratios with [cachestat](https://github.com/brendangregg/perf-tools/blob/master/fs/cachestat), or io with iostat)